georgecook92/makeup-shop/README.md

 node server.js will run the server on localhost:8080.

-TODO:
+API TODO:

+// Partially waiting on info for products
-POSTS controller and model
+Products controller and model - getting products from db by category and individual products.

+Cart controller and model - adding/removing product from cart (check if it exists in cart already).
+Checkout cart.
+Change quantity in cart.